Saba Mamatsashvili

-Saba Mamatsashvili (საბა მამაცაშვილი; born 23 August 2002) is a Georgian professional footballer who plays as a left back for Swedish top-flight club Sirius.
+Saba Mamatsashvili (საბა მამაცაშვილი; born 23 August 2002) is a Georgian professional footballer who plays as a left back for Lithuanian top-flight club Žalgiris, on loan from Sirius.

 He has won the Georgian Cup and represented his country in the various national youth teams, most notably in U21s.

 Career

 Club

 Mamatsashvili was five years old when he entered a football school.
 Initially, he played for Norchi Dinamo and Locomotive before joining Saburtalo's academy in 2011.
 He advanced first to the reserve team in Liga 3 and after 2021 to the main team.
 Mamatsashvili made his debut in the Erovnuli Liga as a substitute in a 2–0 win over Samtredia on 29 September 2021.
 The Lelo sport newspaper noticed the new player with his attacking display, ball control and crosses and in a special article predicted that he was a promising player.

 In his first full season at Saburtalo in the same year, Mamatsashvili won the Georgian Cup.

 On 8 October 2022, Mamatsashvili scored his first official goal to give Saburtalo the lead in a 2–1 win against Gagra.

 The next year, it was Gagra where he continued his career on a six-month loan deal.
 After contributing with four goals in 15 league matches, Mamatsashvili returned to Saburtalo in early 2024.

 In August 2024, the player signed a contract with Allsvenskan club Sirius expiring on 30 June 2029.
 On his tenth game for the club, Mamatsashvili netted his first Swedish goal, scoring directly from a corner kick in a 1–1 away draw against Malmö FF.

+In August 2025, Mamatsashvili signed a loan deal with 2nd division side Kalmar and helped them gain promotion to the top tier.
+In January 2026, he was loaned to Lithuanian club Žalgiris.